salesforce/helm-starter-istio/mesh-egress/README.md

-# <CHARTNAME> Istio Egress Policy
+# Istio Egress Policy

-This Helm chart installs <CHARTNAME> Istio egress policy into an Istio service mesh.
+This Helm chart installs Istio egress policy into an Istio service mesh.
 Egress policy is most commonly needed when `meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY` is set.